Day One (app): History

-Development
+Day One was first released by Bloom Built in March 2011.
+From its origination, Day One focused on combining traditional journaling with digital features.
+Users are able to incorporate elements such as photos, videos, audio, and location data into journal entires.
+The application supports synchronization across Apple devices, allowing users to create and access entries across macOS and iOS platforms.

-On February 4, 2016, the developers, Bloom Built, introduced Day One 2 for Mac and iOS, citing the release as a full app rebuild.
-The update introduced a visual overhaul and new features such as multiple journals and photos.
+On February 4, 2016, Bloom Built introduced Day One 2 for Mac and iOS, describing it as a complete rebuild of the application.
+The update introduced a visual overhaul and new features such as multiple journals and support of photos.

-End-to-end encryption
+In March 2025, Day One introduced a Windows version of the journaling app, available on the Microsoft Store.

+The application has been reviewed by tech websites such as Macworld, The Verge, Lifehacker.

+Features

+Day One includes features like data syncing with multiple devices; end-to-end encryption, Markdown authoring of entries; location, weather, date, time, and other automatic metadata; quick entry menu bar (Mac only); and reminders.

 On June 12, 2017, Bloom Built added end-to-end encryption to Day One 2 after two years of development.
 The update was a culmination of the Day One Sync services launched in 2015 as a replacement for iCloud and DropBox sync.